sunfenghao2017/svscan/doc/README.md

 |translocation          | no limit

 ##### 4. How is sver implemented?
     sver is implemented totally in C++, it does not need any third part scripts or software to assist its discovery of structural events.
     After compilation, it is a standalone binary executable program and can work on its own.
-During compilation, it only depends on the excellent gorgeous htslib.
+During compilation, it only depends on the excellent gorgeous htslib. sver supports macos and linux palatform at the moment.

-##### 5. What kind of sample can feed to sver?
+##### 5. What kind of sample can be fed to sver?
      From whole genome to little panel, whether it is paired end library or single ended library, sver can handle all of them as long as they have FASTQ of massive parallel sequencing reads.
 At the moment it does not support RNA samples.

 ##### 6. What result formats does sver support?